accoumar12/hypermedia-applications/README.md

     - "postcss": A tool for transforming CSS styles using JavaScript plugins, enabling tasks such as autoprefixing, minification, and more.
     - "tailwindcss": A highly customizable CSS framework that provides utility classes for quickly building responsive and modern user interfaces.
 We used it only for the form in "Get in Touch" section.

+### Functionalities
+The main components of the application are:

 Brief description of the project explaining the chosen theme